 After the documents have been filed with the Court you will receive a first court date.

-At the first court date the Judge will make some interim orders which detail how your case will progress.
+At the first court date the Judge will make interim orders which detail how your case will progress.

-In a property settlement case, a Judge will make some orders about issues such as valuation of assets and disclosure to each other of relevant documents.
+In a property settlement case, a Judge will make orders about issues such as valuation of assets and disclosure to each other of relevant documents.

 A general range of the legal costs for me to prepare these documents and attend the first hearing at Court are from $2,310 to $3,300 inc GST.